DOSAYGO-Research/irradix/README.md

 Did you also know that base phi (Golden Ratio) creates binary representations that have no "101" sequence?

 At least, that's the hypothesis: Every sequence of 0 bits between any two 1 bits is always even-numbered.
 I discovered this fact while writing this library, and I realized it could be used to pack integers into a contiguous bit sequence (and then say, "chop" it up into discrete x-bit sized chunks).
 This packing, like the radix encoding, is reversible.
-I put the numbers I was getting into [OEIS](http://oeis.org/), and found [this sequence](http://oeis.org/A336231), then supposed it was true for every integer, and tests up to some high values (million) then randomly tested multiple times across the space in 0 -- 2**53 (JS integer range).
+I put the numbers I was getting into [OEIS](http://oeis.org/), and found [this sequence](http://oeis.org/A336231), then supposed it was true for every integer, and tests up to some high values (million) then randomly tested multiple times across the space in 0 -- `2**53` (JS integer range).
 There might be a counter example somewhere!

 # Math

 Sorry this is not a proof, more of a discussion of my intuition about this.
 I only acquired this intutiont after noticing the fact, not before.
 Before creating this irrational radix, I had no idea, the golden ratio base would behave in this way.
 After investigation a range of other irrational radices, I noticed no other patterns (but surely there must be some).

-I think the "only even zero sequence between 1s" property of base PHI is related to the fact that phi represents a ratio of ratios, as in a:b ~ b:a+b, and because phi**2 = phi + 1, and any sequence of zeroes in the base-phi representation will correspond to an sequence of multiplications via phi, but phi**3 (or any odd-sequence of multiplications) will not have this identity.
+I think the "only even zero sequence between 1s" property of base PHI is related to the fact that phi represents a ratio of ratios, as in `a:b ~ b:a+b`, and because `phi**2 = phi + 1`, and any sequence of zeroes in the base-phi representation will correspond to an sequence of multiplications via phi, but ``phi**3`` (or any odd-sequence of multiplications) will not have this identity.

 But that's about as far as I got.
 It would be great to see a proof of this, I think it should be pretty simple.